Tekalo/common-app-frontend/README.md

 ### `components`

-Contains all re-usable components that can be dropped into a page
+Contains all re-usable components that can be dropped into a page.

+To create a new component do the following:

+1. Copy the `templates/base` folder to the desired component folder (e.g. `utility/search`)

+2. Rename each of the three files to the new component name (e.g. `BaseTemplate.tsx -->`Search.tsx`)

+3. Refactor the new component directory by replacing `BaseTemplate` with your component name in all three files

+   > This can be achieved in VSCode by right-clicking the new directory and clicking "Find in Folder" and performing a search and replace

+4. Inside of the new component story file, update the title appropriately

 ### `lib`